waynodiablo/Oystercard/yelpv1.md

 ...
 ```

 As we haven't got any length limits on restaurant name, the test will fail.
-Let's fix that – by writing another test, this time for the restaurant model (as distinct from the restaurant feature).
+Let's fix that – by writing another test, this time for the restaurant model (this is distinct from the restaurant feature spec).
 Here, we're testing the way that restaurants are actually represented by our code, rather than what the user sees on our website.

 ##### Unit testing a model